Southern NHS Trust failings and the Duty of Candour

 Organisations must also provide an apology and keep a written record of the notification to the patient.

-To help staff understand the new legislation, the NHS Litigation Authority (NHSLA) has issued guidance to "demystify how health providers can deliver on candour, achieving a wholly transparent culture in health provision - being open when errors are made and harm caused".
+To help staff understand the new legislation, NHS Resolution has issued guidance to "demystify how health providers can deliver on candour, achieving a wholly transparent culture in health provision - being open when errors are made and harm caused".

 What triggers the Statutory Duty of Candour?